top of page

 What can apples teach us about racism?

 When your child comes out, it’s essential to respond with love, understanding, and support.
-Here are some steps you can take:

 1. Listen Actively: Focus on what they have to say.
 Be open and encourage an ongoing dialogue.
 Remember, coming out is an expression of trust.